Toluwaa-o/todo_app_task/README.md

 3. Run the app locally:
     ```bash
-    npm start
+    npm run dev
     ```

-4. Visit `http://localhost:3000` to see the app in action.
+4. Visit `http://localhost:5173` to see the app in action.

 ---